-There are four houses in all: a 2-bedroom house for 4, a 5-bedroom house for 8-14, a 5-bedroom house for 10 (where we stayed), and a larger 5-bedroom house for 10-12.
+There are four houses in all: one 2-bedroom house sleeping 2-4, and three 5-bedroom houses for 8-14.
 Most bedrooms are double (kingsize), but some can be set up as twins and others have space for a cot.
 Two houses have a family bedroom in case parents want to share with their little ones, one has a master bedroom with accompanying bunk room.

 We saw the 3 larger houses and each has its own trump card: the crisp décor and cool lighting in ours, the extravagant gardens in the largest two.
 The smallest house is more compact, but still ample for a family on a week's break.

 All bedrooms come with top-of-the-range Hypnos mattresses (we can vouch for them), goosedown duvets, Egyptian cotton sheets, an embarrassment of pillows and fluffy towels.
 The 4 of us slept long and deep.
 Ensuite bathrooms boast sleek double-ended tubs or wetrooms with drench shower heads; a few have both.

 Each house has a generous sitting area with deep leather sofas, a vast TV/DVD, a separate sound system, a smattering of local art on the walls, and some arty touches (giant sea urchin shells in a jar, a driftwood sculpture, a crazy chandelier).
 The two 5-bedroom houses get a second sitting area, with its own TV in case you don't all share the same viewing habits; and a stylish woodburner for cosying up on cooler evenings.
 And all have sea-facing terraces or gardens for alfresco dining and daybed-lounging in summer.

 But with so many books, board games, DVDs/FreeSat and kids' toys at your disposal, not to mention complimentary cakes and painterly views through floor-to-ceiling windows, these are the sort of houses you could come in any season or weather, and never feel short-changed.